 When making this recipe, cook it fresh and do not store.
 It will lose its flavor quite fast.
 For older kids and adults, add some almonds, cashews nuts, and walnuts while cooking dates.
 This can be a good warm topping for ice creams for the summer time.
 Just before serving, layer the ice-cream with this banana puree and sprinkle it with some nuts.

-Before signing off today, I would like to thank once again to each and every one of you for the warmth and support you all have showed towards EasyBabyMeals.
-Without you all it wouldn’t have been possible.
+Before signing off today, I would like to thank once again to each and every one of you for the warmth and support you all have shown towards EasyBabyMeals.
+Without you all, it wouldn’t have been possible.

-- In a not stick pan, add butter/ghee.
+In a non stick pan, add butter/ghee.
 Once heated add dates pieces.